How to Form an LLC for Self-Published Authors: A process outline.

 Growth opportunities are limitless once the groundwork of forming an LLC is complete.
 With a strong legal and financial structure, authors can focus on what they do best—writing and publishing impactful stories.

 There are several additional steps involved in forming an LLC.
-We've mentioned the main ones here and will delve into the complete process (in order) in the remaining articles in this section.
+We've mentioned the main ones here and will delve into the complete process in the articles that follow.

 Conclusion